 35. FILL OUT THE TABLE BELOW TO PROVIDE DETAILED INFORMATION ABOUT THE BUDGET ITEMS WITHIN EACH PHASE OF THE PROJECT.
-INCLUDE THE ESTIMATED COMPLETION DATE IN MONTH AND YEAR (assuming a start date of october 10, 2020; if eligible costs were incurred prior to the projected start date, please provide the date of completion for the expense).
+INCLUDE THE ESTIMATED COMPLETION DATE IN MONTH AND YEAR (assuming a start date of October 10, 2020; if eligible costs were incurred prior to the projected start date, please provide the date of completion for the expense).

 Phase: Detailed Expenditures Total Expense Maximum Timeframe Projected Schedule

 3. CONSTRUCTION LABOR 18 months

 MATERIALS

 EQUIPMENT

 SIGNAGE

-old.
-Vid2

 OTHER

 OTHER

-OTHER

-FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 10 of 10)
+MISSOURI DEPARTMENT OF NATURAL RESOURCES DIVISION OF STATE PARKS FEDERAL RECREATIONAL TRAILS PROGRAM CFDA 20.219 TRAIL PROJECT APPLICATION (PAGE 10 of 10)